alexrjohnston/velocidrone-footswitch/README.md

 You could use a cheaper Arduino such as a nano but then you would have to compile and upload the firmware using the usual arduino workflow.
 Using an Itsybitsy allows you to avoid the Arduino IDE and flash the footswitch by simply double pressing the reset button and dropping the firmware onto the Itsy when it mounts as a removable drive.

-The protoboard is also optional although if you are stomping on this thing a fair bit there needs to be something robust holing the switch and the Arduino together.
+The protoboard is also optional although if you are stomping on this thing a fair bit there needs to be something robust holding the switch and the Arduino together.

 Wire the switch to the arduino as shown below: (one side of the switch goes to pin 10 and the other goes to ground) - I said pin 11 in the video.
 I was lying!